 (Emphasis added).
 This is expounded upon further by the Fourth Circuit, which noted that "[t]he CAA simply establishes a program of cooperative federalism that allows the States, within limits established by federal minimum standards, to enact and administer their own regulatory programs, structured to meet their own particular needs."
 Com. of Va. v.
-Browner, 80 F.3d 869,

-883 (4th Cir.
+Browner, 80 F.3d 869, 883 (4th Cir.
 1996) (internal quotations omitted) (emphasis added).
 U.S. Steel does nothing in its discussion to demonstrate how the Art.
 XXI definition of RACT violates this minimum standard set by the CAA.
 While U.S. Steel is right that the Art.
 XXI definition and applicability of RACT is different from EPA's definition and scope under the CAA, it does not show why this difference alone prohibits ACHD from utilizing the definition of RACT from the law (i.e., Art.
 XXI) that it's tasked with applying.

 Second, and of far more dispositive concern, EPA has accepted the Art.
 XXI definition of RACT as part of the SIP.
 As noted above, EPA identified the definitions from Art.
 XXI Part A as controlling for title V permitting by ACHD when it approved the program in 2001.
-Exhibit 3 at 55113.
+Exhibit 2 at 55113.
 More recently, in its Order Granting a Petition for Objection to a Title V Operating Permit, EPA plainly stated that Art.
 XXI §2103.12.a.2.B is part of the SIP and that the definition of RACT from the SIP is the definition from Art.
 XXI §2101.20.
-Exhibit 47 at 29-30, fn.
-39.13
+Exhibit 55 at 29-30, fn.
+39.

 U.S. Steel further points us to the Opinion and Order on Motion for Summary Judgment in Berks Cnty. v.
-DEP and Exide Technologies, 2012 EHB 23, 2012 WL 1108235 (March 16, 2012), which was issued by the Pennsylvania Environmental Hearing Board ("the EHB"), in an effort to further support its argument that ACHD acted outside of the prescribed scope of the CAA process when it issued the Title V Permit.
-See U.S. Steel's Mot. at 26.
-In that case, the Pennsylvania Department of Environmental Protection ("DEP") issued a title V permit for a facility located in Berks County, and Berks County objected to the permit on the grounds that the
+DEP and Exide Technologies, 2012 EHB 23, 2012 WL 1108235 (March 16, 2012), which was issued by EHB, in an effort to further support its argument that ACHD acted outside of the prescribed scope of the CAA process when it issued the Title V Permit.
+See U.S. Steel's Mot. at 34.
+In that case, DEP issued a title V permit for a facility located in Berks County, and Berks County objected to the permit on the grounds that the emission limit contained within it for lead would prevent attainment of the NAAQS.
+See Berks Cnty. v.
+DEP at